+I’m a painter.
 My work begins with observing the world around me — but it never ends there.
 It moves into a space where reality and imagination overlap, shift, and reshape each other.
+In recent years, I have worked primarily in collage, driven by a love of shapes and colors and the endless interactions between them.
+My collage is rooted in the world around me, yet remains a play between reality and invention.

-Each painting distills a moment of recognition: when color, and shape align into something that feels both precise and unexpected.
+Each painting — whether a portrait, landscape, still life, or variation on a work I love — distills a moment of recognition: when color and shape align into something precise yet unexpected.

 “What I do is close my eyes and then open them again.
 I imagine that I had just been born, just at that moment, that I’m really seeing for the first time ever.”